PuzzledK/Parallel-and-Distributed-Computing-Lab/readme.md

 #include "../helpers/Timer.hpp"
 ```

-The Chronos library has to be installed in your c++ compiler for this to work
+The Chronos library has to be installed in your c++ compiler for this header file to work.